DUNE-DAQ/pocket/docs/README.md

 Pocket is compatible with Linux, MacOS (intel based), and Windows (through WSL2).

-Note that while this covers a very large variety of setups, currently lxplus is _not_ compatible for its lack of a docker installation.
+Note that while this covers a very large variety of setups, currently shared interactive nodes like lxplus are _not_ compatible for its lack of a docker installation.
-This for security reasons (even though [rootless docker](https://docs.docker.com/engine/security/rootless/) is a thing.

 ## Dependencies